TheRenegadeCoder/sample-programs-website/docs/projects/lcs/haskell/index.md

 {% endraw %}

-LCS in Haskell was written by:
+[LCS](https://sampleprograms.io/projects/lcs) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 26 2019 01:28:05.
 The solution was first committed on Oct 20 2018 22:54:15.
 As a result, documentation below may be outdated.